Ohio divorce timeline

 Fill out forms and requests for "temporary orders"

 In order to file, you must fill out detailed forms describing your income, expenses, what you own and any debts.
-You will need to think through your finances carefully to ensure that you completely these forms truthfully.
-Any information that's not true could look bad for you if your spouse disagrees with any part of the divorce.
+You will need to think through your finances carefully to ensure that you complete these forms truthfully.
+Any information that's not accurate can make things more complicated later on in the divorce process.
 Learn how to get organized for a divorce.

 Divorce is often a long process.
 To decide what happens while you wait for the divorce to be finalized, you can file "requests for temporary orders."
 These "temporary orders" will set out who will be responsible for important things in your life, like custody of your children or payment of debts, while you're waiting for the divorce to be final.
 See more about temporary orders.

-To view what divorce forms to file in your county and get help filling them out, go to:
+To view what divorce forms to file in your county and fill them out online, go to:

 Bring in and "serve" the forms